DPT Application Requirements

 Degree and GPA

 A Bachelor's degree from a regionally accredited institution is required; any undergraduate major is acceptable.
-We look at the following GPAs as a part of our admissions process - overall undergraduate, last 60 semester units, prerequisite courses, and science.
+We look at multiple GPAs as a part of our admissions process, including overall, last 60 semester units (90 quarter units), and prerequisite courses.
 There is no minimum GPA required to be considered; however, the application process is competitive, so it is in your best interests to apply with a strong overall GPA - we recommend a minimum of 3.0.

 Recommendation LettersLearners practicing hand skills in the Clinical Skills Center (CSC)